kendryte/k230_docs/en/01_software/board/mpp/K230_GPU_API_Reference.md

 ### 6.4 vglite_drm

-Here is an example of GPU + DRM display linkage,
+This is an example of GPU + DRM display linkage.

-Note: Since the video output driver under Linux does not**include**initialization, you need to make sure that the screen is already in use before running, for example, it can be run on a big core`sample_vo.elf 3`.
+Note: Since the video output driver under Linux does **not include** initialization functionality, you need to ensure the screen is already in use before running, for example, by running `sample_vo.elf 3` on the main core.

 ### 6.5 vglite_cube

-This is an example of a GPU + DRM display linkage, drawing a constantly rotating cube on the screen.
+This is another example of GPU + DRM display linkage, drawing a continuously rotating cube on the screen.

-Note: Since the video output driver under Linux does not**include**initialization, you need to make sure that the screen is already in use before running, for example, it can be run on a big core`sample_vo.elf 3`.
+Note: Since the video output driver under Linux does **not include** initialization functionality, you need to ensure the screen is already in use before running, for example, by running `sample_vo.elf 3` on the main core.